-Bollinger Bands are a popular and useful tool that can confuse the hell out of you, lead you to bad trades and general wreak havoc on your portfolio.
+Bollinger Bands are a popular and useful tool that can still confuse you as a trader if applied incorrectly.

 A Sword That Cuts Both Ways

 Have you ever heard the saying about a sword that cuts both ways?
 It can be applied to a lot of different things but it is basically applied to anything that is intended to do one thing with the risk of hurting the user equally bad.
 When it comes to Bollinger Bands I think it appropriate to caution traders to take it slow, don’t get too far ahead of yourselves, focus on one use of the tool at a time and relax.
 The problem with Bollinger Bands, as I see it, is that there are a wide range of uses and trading techniques it can be applied to and that range makes it very easy to get mixed and/or conflicting signals.
 This is a quick look at three (3) basic applications of Bollinger Bands trading techniques useful for short term traders using IQ Option Digital Options.

 The Digital Options are a ladder style option with expiry every 5 minutes.
 Traders can choose in the money, at the money or out of the money strikes to suit risk preferences.

 Bollinger Bands are great tools for finding and confirming support and resistance.
 The best thing about them is that they provide a dynamic support and resistance, once that changes as the market changes.
 When the market is calm the lines move closer together because prices are hovering near a point of equilibrium between buyers and sellers.
 When the market is active the lines move farther apart because prices are volatile and support/resistance zones are shifting.